Indoor Mold - Parts 1 and 2

 - Before cleaning an affected area, lightly spray it with water or your chosen cleaning solution.
 This will prevent the spores from becoming airborne as you clean.
 And remember to wear gloves, goggles, and a mask as noted above.

 - Scrub mold off of hard surfaces with cleaner and let dry completely.
+If you use a fume-free, chlorine-free cleaner like NAS-12, just spray it, let it sit for a few minutes, then lightly scrub, rinse and let dry.
 Some porous and absorbent materials, such as ceiling tiles, that cannot be cleaned completely may need to be thrown away or replaced entirely.

 - Do not just paint or caulk over a moldy surface.
-First, clean the area thoroughly, let it dry completely (24 hours if you have used a chlorine based product), and then treat the area with No More Mildew or paint with a mold-retardant like M-1 added to the paint.
+First, clean the area thoroughly, let it dry completely (24 hours if you have used a chlorine-based product), then treat hard surface areas with No More Mildew (a protective layer that prevents mold from regrowing for up to 2 years), or paint with a mold-retardant like MX-3 Mildewcide added to the paint.

 - Clean your showers, windowsills, kitchens, basement and other areas that might be prone to moisture and mold growth.
-Treat these surfaces with a mold inhibitor such as No More Mildew.
+Treat these surfaces with a mold inhibitor such as No More Mildew or AllerTech Mold & Mildew Stain Preventer.

-- Closely monitor and clean appliances such as humidifiers, water based vaporizers and air conditioning units that generate or collect moisture.
+- Closely monitor and clean appliances such as humidifiers, water-based vaporizers, and air conditioning units that generate or collect moisture.
 Note: Arizona and other desert-state residents may know about evaporative swamp coolers.
 Believe it or not, despite the dry climate, these cooling units are major mold culprits.
 Regularly clean your swamp cooler to prevent mold spore from growing and disseminating into the air.
+Use Goodmorning Purifying Spray on the vents and coils of any of these appliances to prevent mold.

 - Basements have all the conditions that help mold thrive.
 Keep your basement clean by removing moldy articles, cleaning all surface molds, then spraying floors, walls and joists with a mold preventative.
 Use a dehumidifier to remove excess moisture.

-The following is a handy guide outlining some common mold-affected areas and the best methods for cleaning them.
-Again, remember to wear gloves, goggles, and an N95 rated mask during cleanup.
+Following is a handy guide from the EPA outlining some common mold-affected areas and the best methods for cleaning them.
+Again, remember to wear gloves, goggles, and an N95-rated mask during cleanup.
 Also, please note that these guidelines are for surface areas of 10 square feet or less.
-If the evidence of mold covers more than 10 square feet, you should seek professional consultation as it may be endangering your health and could require containment:
+If the evidence of mold covers an area of more than 10 square feet, the EPA recommends you should seek professional consultation, as it may be endangering your health and could require professional containment:

 |Books and Papers||3|